Get Involved with Energy Express

 Community Coordinators and mentors either recruit, train or supervise volunteers to assist Energy Express children during reading, writing, art, drama and non-competitive recreational activities.
 The selection process begins March 1.
 Learn more by downloading the community coordinator application.

 WVU Extension Site Supervisors

 From planning, recruitment and funding, to reading aloud – there’s always a task to be completed if you’re willing to share your time.
 Some volunteers serve daily at Energy Express sites.
 They assist with art, drama and one-on-one reading.
 Other volunteers might show up less frequently, serving as “guest readers” or helping with a specific project.
-For information on how to volunteer with Energy Express, contact your local office of the WVU Extension Service.
+Volunteers also help serve meals, take dictation from children, staff school offices, offer art activities, listen to children read, and share their special interests and experiences.
+For information on how to volunteer with Energy Express, contact your local WVU Extension office.

 To sponsor an Energy Express site, a community coalition of parents, groups and organizations develops a proposal, generates a required local match and fills a variety of support roles—resulting in shared ownership, diversified funding and program sustainability.